World Radio Day 2017

 World Radio Day 2016

-This year, the UNESCO theme for World Radio Day is “Radio in Times of Emergency and Disaster”.
+In 2016, the UNESCO theme for World Radio Day is “Radio in Times of Emergency and Disaster”.
 Radio still remains the medium that reaches the widest audience worldwide, in the quickest possible time.

 Through World Radio Day celebrations around the world, UNESCO will promote radio in times of emergency and disaster, and put forward the following messages: